xianti-ramp/smartfactoryinstruments-starting-kit/README.md

 Starting kit for the "Layout of Smart Factory Instruments" challenge

-In this challenge you can use designe an C++ or a Python solution.
+In this challenge you can design an C++ or a Python solution.

 ## Running the Python example solution